 Specific parenting issues (such as gender transitions, medical decisions and schooling).

 In the first instance we usually arrange a meeting with you, which can be face to face at our offices in London or the New Forest, or by Skype or telephone.
-As leaders in our field we work with families based all over the UK and internationally.
+We work with families based all over the UK and internationally.
 We can help you understand what the family court is likely to do if you (or someone else) applies for a child arrangements order, and what steps you can take to find a solution as pragmatically as possible.

 A child arrangements order is a court order made by the family court which says who your child should live with and who they should spend time (as well as detailing the timings, location and any supervision arrangements).
 They used to be called residence and contact orders, and before that custody and access orders.

 You may need to ask the court for a child arrangements order if you have separated from your partner and cannot agree arrangements for your children.
-You might also need one if you are in a dispute with your child’s donor, surrogate or co-parent about arrangements for the child you have conceived together.
+You might also need one if you are in a dispute with your child’s donor, surrogate or co-parent about arrangements for the child you have conceived together (or if you are a donor or co-parent seeking involvement with your child).

 Child arrangements orders also deal with specific parenting issues where parents cannot agree.
 Typical issues include whether a child should have a particular medical treatment, be allowed to go through a social gender transition or attend a particular school.
 Where adults cannot agree, the family court can make an order resolving a specific issue, or make a prohibited steps order to stop something from happening.